what3words/wordpress-autosuggest-plugin/w3w-autosuggest/README.txt

 = 4.0.7 =
 * Released 2023.10.02
 * Patched a security vulnerability that captured all $_POST values and stored them in the DB
-* Updated the what3words javascript components library to v4.2.0
 * Fixed a bug that did not allow clip to country to be deselected

 = 4.0.6 =